-AutoCAD Technician with Civil Engineering Diploma from a recognized College and minimum 3 years experience in a Design Office will also be provided exclusively for the Resident Engineer's Office.
+AutoCAD Technician with Civil Engineering Diploma from a recognized College and minimum 3years experience in a Design Office will also be provided exclusively for the Resident Engineer's Office.

-Environment / Social Assistants with Degrees in Environmental Sciences, Sociology or related fields will also be provided exclusively for the Resident Engineer's Office.
+An Environment / Social Assistant a Degree in Environmental Science, Sociology or reputed field will also be provided exclusively for the Resident Engineer's Office.